UretzkyZvi/collexa/docs/phase2-checklist.md

 Dependencies
 - Milestone N.2 (Autonomous learning infrastructure) - can develop in parallel
 - Milestone AB.1 (Agent Builder for prompt generation) - can develop in parallel
+- Milestone SC.1 (Semantic Compression for training example efficiency) 🔄 IN PROGRESS

 **Key Libraries**
 - DSPy (Apache 2.0) - Prompt optimization and learning loops